 The following is excerpted from Issue 17 of The Corporate Citizen.
-To learn more about how you can create programs that prioritize the corporate citizenship issues that are most important to your stakeholders and business context—and make the best use of your resources—consider joining us in Miami on January 18, 2017 for our course: Materiality: How to Determine what Matters to Corporate Citizenship Strategy and Reporting
+To learn more about how you can create programs that prioritize the corporate citizenship issues that are most important to your stakeholders and business context—and make the best use of your resources—consider joining online from October 2-November 22, 2017 for our Materiality: How to Determine what Matters to Corporate Citizenship Strategy and Reporting course.

 Around the world, leaders are coming together to address social and environmental issues, and the role for business has never been greater.

 In 2015, corporate citizenship took unprecedented steps forward.
 Multiple stakeholders—including business leaders—worked to develop multilateral agreements to combat climate change and ensure sustainable progress.
 The Paris Agreement and the United Nations Sustainable Development Goals (SDGs) represent years of work and hope.
 With 17 new objectives and 169 specific targets that address issues ranging from education and inequality to economic growth and the environment, the SDGs are encompassing.

 Having launched Merck for Mothers, the company’s initiative to reduce preventable maternal mortality, during the September 2011 U.N.
 General Assembly, global health care company Merck (known as MSD outside of the U.S. and Canada) is contributing to SDG target 3.1—reducing the global mortality ratio to less than 70 per 100,000 live births.

 Merck for Mothers is Merck’s 10-year, $500 million initiative that applies the company’s scientific and business expertise to reduce preventable maternal mortality worldwide by catalyzing transformative solutions.
 Merck for Mothers applies private sector approaches to improve access to quality maternal health care that women receive in health facilities at the time of childbirth and improve access to quality modern contraceptives.